pacemaker82/PredBat-Table-Card/README.md

 ## Default Card Setup Example

-Use this default card config YAML to get started (paste into the card YAML after you have added the card to your dashbaord):
+Use this default card config YAML to get started (paste into the card YAML after you have added the card to your dashboard):

 ```
 type: custom:predbat-table-card